AUDIO ENHANCEMENT SERVICES,

 Similarly, the same is true for the audio quality of a video clip.
 We also perform enhancement to the audio within video recordings like police dash cameras, body cameras, doorbell surveillance devices (CCTV).
 That is why we have additional information for your review here how to enhance audio in a video file.

 BELOW ARE SOME OF THE PROCESSES WE USE TO ENHANCE AUDIO RECORDINGS:

 Critical listening is a skill that is developed over time through training of the ears.
 It is key for identifying sections of the recording that require voice enhancement.
 In most investigations, we are performing critical listening to analyze speech in an evidence recording.

 The critical listening criteria are characteristics in the audio recording which include recording levels, frequency ranges, or signal to noise ratios.
 We perform critical listening with professional grade equipment.

-Similarly, this includes monitors (speakers) as well as noise cancelling headphones to ensure the most accurate listening experience.
-These speakers and headphones MUST be calibrated to the environment the listener is in.
+Similarly, this includes monitors as well as noise cancelling headphones to ensure the most accurate listening experience.
+These speakers and headphones must be calibrated to the environment the listener is in.

-Afterward, EQ can be applied.
+Afterward, we apply EQ.
 EQ is a filtering process that can reduce unwanted frequencies or increase wanted frequencies.
 The EQ process will filter distracting noises first to ensure the highest success of the enhancement.

 The EQ process is most commonly done first to ensure that these irrelevant frequencies to not interfere with other processes.
-Specifically, equalizers are used to filter out hums, buzzes, a/c compressor noise or other unwanted tones that are banded noise.
+Specifically, equalizers filter out hums, buzzes, a/c compressor noise or other unwanted tones that are banded noise.

 NOISE REDUCTION & DE-REVERB